NVIDIA/modulus/docs/api/modulus.models.rst

 How to write your own Modulus model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are a few different ways in which you can contribute a model to Modulus.
-If you are a seasoned PyTorch user, the easiest way would be to write your model using the optimized layers and utilities from Modulus and Pytorch.
-Once you have the model ready and tested, you can specify the ``ModelMetaData`` to describe the optimizations and features supported for the model.
-This enables the use of the model with other Modulus features like the ``StaticCaptureTraining`` and ``StaticCaptureEvaluateNoGrad`` that will apply the corresponding optimizations automatically in the training loop.
+There are a few different ways to construct a Modulus model.
+If you are a seasoned PyTorch user, the easiest way would be to write your model using the optimized layers and utilities from Modulus or Pytorch.
+Lets take a look at a simple example of a UNet model first showing a simple PyTorch implementation and then a Modulus implementation that supports CUDA Graphs and Automatic Mixed-Precision.

-Let's take a look at writing a simple UNet model.
-We write the model in such a way that it will have support for CUDA Graphs and Automatic Mixed-Precision.
-Below is how a simple UNet model in PyTorch would look like:

 .. code:: python